cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   group also specifies HashToGroup, HashToScalar, and serialization functionalities.
 For
-  HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve}}, Section 3.1.
+  HashToGroup, the domain separation tag (DST) is constructed in accordance with the recommendations in {{!I-D.irtf-cfrg-hash-to-curve, Section 3.1}}.
   For HashToScalar, each group specifies an integer order that is used in reducing integer values to a member of the corresponding scalar field.
 - `Hash`: A cryptographic hash function whose output length is Nh bytes long.